 8. Armstrong, You are now leaning towards a more melodic techno and left field house; how would you describe your own development as an artist and the transition towards your own sound?

 Gosh.
 I’m still not even sure if I’ve found my own sound yet.
 I’m always learning, evolving and discovering new ideas and sounds.
-I love all kinds of electronic music, but I’ve definitely been more on the left field house and the melodic side of techno of late.
+I love all kinds of electronic music, but I’ve definitely been more on the left-field house and the melodic side of techno of late.
 Next week who knows!
 I think it’s important for artists not to stay static and “set in their ways”.

 9. The EP Armstrong – “Sumo” includes three remixes from established producers such as Jamie Stevens, Jamie Lloyd and Alex Ferrer.
 What role do they play in your approach as collaborators?
 What are your preferred ways of engaging with other creatives through, for example, file sharing, jamming or just talking about ideas?

 Having the two Jamie’s and Alex do remixes for Sumo was a real privilege, so I just kind of left them to their own devices.
 They all have such good musical brains, so I knew whatever direction they wanted to take it, it was going to be the right one.
-I was really blown away with what they did.
+I was really blown away by what they did.
 I mean, only Jamie Lloyd would think to take it in a Twin Peaks direction.
 Amazing!
 I guess, when approaching any collaboration or asking someone to do a remix, the last thing you want to do is put too many opinions forward or too much pressure on them.
 That would defeat the whole purpose of getting a fresh take on what you’ve done.